 A clogged toilet can be a considerable inconvenience, but they are pretty common.
 Having a backed toilet can be a huge problem when you live in a room with one bathroom or when your house is full of guests.
-In these situations, fixing the problem will be your immediate priority.
+Trying to unclog a toilet will be your priority in these situations.

 Your first instinct is to keep flushing.
 But it is only going to flood your toilet.
 There are a number of different methods that you can try to fix the toilet clog on your own.
 You do not always need to call a plumber to fix the situation.
 But you need to know how to unclog the toilet without damaging it.
 Read on to learn how you can do it without any help.